 For more information on detox your home, please visit Sustainability Victoria's website.

-Empty containers may be recyclable if it has codes 1, 2 and 5.
+Empty containers are recyclable if they have codes 1, 2 and/or 5.

 Avoid disposable cups by bringing your own.

-The lid may be recyclable if it has a number 1, 2 or 5 in a chasing arrows symbol.
+The lid may be recyclable if it has a number 1, 2 or 5 recycling symbol.

 Avoid disposable coffee pods by purchasing compatible reusable alternatives.